Restaurant Week SC begins with some restaurants offering expanded options with prefix menu

-The South Carolina Restaurant and Lodging Association holds the week each year in January, historically because the month was slower than others for dining out and restaurants wanted to encourage diners to experience their restaurants with new and creative dishes.
+The South Carolina Restaurant and Lodging Association holds the week-long event each year in January, historically because the month was slower than others for dining out.
+Restaurant owners wanted to encourage diners to experience their restaurants with new and creative dishes.

-Hundreds of restaurants are participating this year from Jan 7-17 asking diners to choose from a prefix menu at a specific price.
-Many restaurants are also offering online ordering for the first time ever during restaurant week, select delivery options and take-out .
+Hundreds of restaurants will be participating from Jan.
+7-17, asking diners to choose from a prefix menu at a specific price.
+Many restaurants will also offering online ordering for the first time ever during restaurant week.

-Firebirds Wood Fired Grill in Greenville is offering a lunch and dinner restaurant week menu for dine-in or on their outdoor patio.
+Firebirds Wood Fired Grill in Greenville will be offering a lunch and dinner Restaurant Week menu for dine-in or on their outdoor patio.
 They will include several salad selections, burgers, steaks, soups and desserts.

 Some restaurants have also opted to take safety a step further and take the Palmetto Priority Pledge.
 It’s a certification showing the restaurant has completed extra training and safety measures specified by the Department of Health and Environmental Control.